happyastronaut/neo-dapp-base-tools/README.md

-# Neo dApp base tools powered by [neon-js](https://github.com/CityOfZion/neon-js)
+#Basic set for developing Neo dApps, powered by [neon-js](https://github.com/CityOfZion/neon-js)
-**Some ready for using tools for easy interactions with smart contracts on the Neo blockchain** --
+**Some basic set of functions ready to use for development of NEO dApps** --
 ## Instructions: